facetious (adjective)

 flighty (adjective)

 Fickle and irresponsible.
-(OD)
+(NOA)

 Given to flights of imagination, humor, caprice, etc.; guided by whim or fancy rather than by judgment or settled purpose; fickle, frivolous, inconstant.
 (OED)